 The written application covers past experience and will also ask the applicant to explain why they think this program is a good match for them and what skills or interests they would bring to the green/sustainable aspect of the program.

-Applications are due by March 30, 2018, acceptances will be announced mid-April.
+Applications are due end of day March 31, 2019, acceptances will be announced starting mid-April.

 Why is there a written application - Why not just take the fastest skiers?

 This program aims to offer elite-level coaching, training and race support while also supplying participants with a meaningful non-skiing experience and meeting the mission of its host, the Craftsbury Outdoor Center.
 It is important that GRP athletes see the value of this approach and have interests and skills outside of Nordic competition that will make them a valuable member of the Craftsbury community.
 Treat this as a job application: one part of the "job" will be training effectively and skiing your fastest; the other equal part will be making a meaningful contribution to the Outdoor Center and the broader community.

 The Craftsbury Outdoor Center is the primary supporter and sponsor of the GRP, with the support of a growing collection of sponsors from the ski world and beyond.
 The Craftsbury Outdoor Center was purchased in November 2008 and restructured into a non-profit organization with the following mission:

 - To support and promote participation and excellence in lifelong sports with a special focus on Rowing, Running, Nordic Skiing, and Biathlon.

 - To use and teach sustainable practices; and

 - To protect and manage the surrounding land, lake and trails.